-Trump sides with Musk in right-wing row over worker visas
+Trump Sides With Musk In Right-Wing Row Over Worker Visas

 An angry back-and-forth, largely between Silicon Valley's Musk and traditional anti-immigration Trump backers, has erupted in fiery fashion, with Musk even vowing to "go to war" over the issue.

 Trump's insistent calls for sharp curbs on immigration were central to his election victory in November over President Joe Biden.
-He has vowed to deport all undocumented immigrants and limit legal immigration.
+Trump has vowed to deport all undocumented immigrants and limit legal immigration.

-But tech entrepreneurs like Tesla's Musk -- as well as Vivek Ramaswamy, who with Musk is to co-chair a government cost-cutting panel under Trump -- say the United States produces too few highly skilled graduates, and they fervently champion the H1-B program.
+But tech entrepreneurs like Tesla's Musk -- as well as Vivek Ramaswamy, who is set to join Musk in co-chairing a government cost-cutting panel -- say the United States produces too few highly skilled graduates, and they fervently champion the H1-B program.

 Adding acrimony to the debate was a post from Ramaswamy, the son of immigrants from India, who deplored an "American culture" that he said venerates mediocrity, adding that the United States risks having "our asses handed to us by China."